Frag-Ment/RG-RRD/README.md

 # RL-GNN-for-RCPSP
-A program implemented by Pytorch for solving RCPSP and RCPSP with resource distrubtions, based on graph neural network and reinforcement learning
+A program implemented by Pytorch for solving RCPSP and RCPSP with resource disruptions, based on graph neural network and reinforcement learning

 ## Requirements:
 Python >=3.6